 5. Use Hashtags Strategically

 Like Instagram, Twitter uses hashtags for searchability and for message association.
 A super common use for this is when a show is airing and people want to talk about it they add the hashtag at the end of the tweet an example is #GOT, #Euphoria, and #TheWhiteLotus.
-However PR campaigns use this too, a famous example is #ShareACoke by Coca-Cola.
-Finding your hashtag for your brand can help deliver awareness and associate a certain message tied to your brand.
+However, PR campaigns use this too, a famous example is #ShareACoke by Coca-Cola.
+Finding your hashtag for your brand can help deliver awareness and associate a certain message tied to your brand’s marketing strategy.

 6. Engage with Your Twitter Followers

 It can be easy to just Tweet into the void and never think about your Tweet again.
 However, engagement is key.
-Keep your notifications on for mentions and search your brand in the search bar to see what people are saying.
+Keep your notifications on for mentions and search your brand in the search bar to see what people are saying about your marketing strategy.
 When you see a Tweet that is positively mentioning your brand, make sure to reply to that tweet.
 When you engage in conversation with that follower, your reach expands and so does exposure.
 People will be more willing to tweet about your brand knowing you are active on Twitter.